mugiwaraluffy56/OJT/README.md

 <div align="center">

-**Built with â¤ï¸ using FastAPI, React, and Machine Learning**
+**Built with ❤️ using FastAPI, React, and Machine Learning**

-â­ Star this repository if you find it helpful!
+⭐ Star this repository if you find it helpful!

 </div>